jonasoesch/p9/2-theory.md

 ![Transition types identified by Hullman et al. [@Hullman-13:deeperunderstanding].
 The explicit *dialogue* and *causal* transitions are quite rare.
 Also *spatial* transitions did not occur very often. \label{hullman-frequency}](/Users/jonas/Desktop/P9/bericht/img/transition-hullman-freq.pdf)

-The strength of Hullman et al.'s classification is, that it is directly linked to real world examples of narrative visualization.
+The strength of Hullman et al.'s classification is, that it is directly linked to real-world examples of narrative visualization.
 But because it has no underlying conceptual understanding, it is often not clear how to classify a transition according to their taxonomy.

 ### Limitations of existing classifications

 The *visualization-oriented* (@sec:param-classification) and the story-oriented (@sec:story-classification) classifications both provide a conceptual understanding of transitions based on the question: "What changes?".
-In the first case it is one of the visualization parameters.
-In the second case it is either *subject*, *scene* or *time*.
+In the first case, it is one of the visualization parameters.
+In the second case, it is either *subject*, *scene* or *time*.
 This allows for the construction of theory around these transitions [@Heer-07:animatedtransitions; @Cohn-10:limitstime] because there is clarity about the basic concepts.
 But these classifications can not be directly applied to narrative visualization because they were intended for other contexts.

 Hullman et al.'s inductive approach [@Hullman-13:deeperunderstanding] is interesting because it treats real-world examples of narrative visualization.
 But it has no theoretical concepts linked to it.
 It can, therefore, not be used to understand how readers understand transitions and how animation might support it.